 We spent the first night in Saltash.
 We chose it only because it was as far as we could get from Southend in one day; the town bills itself as “the gateway to Cornwall” and at first didn’t seem like it had much else to recommend it.
 But we took a walk around the hilly downtown and a friendly caretaker let us in to have a look at the church.

 Also there’s a cool Industrial Revolution-era bridge crossing the Tamar River from Plymouth.
 We stayed at an inn named after the bridge’s architect, Isambard Kingdom Brunel.
-The fortifying breakfast they gave us in the morning is something to count on when embarking on a road trip in the UK.
+The fortifying breakfast they gave us in the morning was just the thing for embarking on a road trip.